 Learning Video Lighting with Mark W. Gray

-Learn lighting fundamentals for capturing quality video close-ups and interviews.
-Learn what types of lighting equipment to use in different environments.
-Learn how to light faces and backgrounds, control light, and work with sunlight.
+Learn lighting fundamentals for capturing video close-ups and interviews.
+Learn how to leverage key equipment, light faces and backgrounds, control light, and work with sunlight.

 1h 27m • COURSE

 Video Production: Location Lighting with Anthony Q. Artis